 Picasso found that Montmatre was awash with suitable models for his work, and with no shortage of people making their way in the entertainment industry, he was able to select all manner of interesting characters for his work.
 Many were more than happy to make a little supplementary income, whilst others were content just to be in and around a creative environment.

 The latter best describes the boy in this portrait, someone who was intrigued by the personalities found living and working around this eclectic part of the city.
+Little Louis, as he has become known, was intrigued by the personality of a young Picasso and was regularly seen hanging around the artist's live-in studio in Le Bateau-Lavoir, Montmartre.

 This was a city filled head-to-toe in artists, from all over the globe.
 Many were contemporary and appreciated the open minded nature of this city.
 Amedeo Modigliani, for example, was able to balance a hectic life whilst still building up a portfolio of work in the backstreets of the French capital.